UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_01.md

 Notes:

 In the last module, we learned how to read in a `csv` file but loading in data is not restricted to this file type.

-  - A URL: If the data is stored publicly on a webpage, pandas can read it directly in from the page address.
-  - A `txt` file: We saw what a plain text file looked like in the last module and it is generally a simple manner of storing data.
+there are several types such as: - A URL: If the data is stored publicly on a webpage, pandas can read it directly in from the page address. - A `txt` file: We saw what a plain text file looked like in the last module and it is generally a simple manner of storing data.
-  - An `xlsx` file: This is a Microsoft Excel spreadsheet.
+\- An `xlsx` file: This is a Microsoft Excel spreadsheet.
 This is different than a regular `csv` file as an Excel file can contain many different sheets and can be formatted uniquely and specifically for an individual’s needs.

 Of course, there are many other file types but we will focus on these for this course.